divisionind/BackpacksRemastered/README.md

 ## Adding languages
-This plugin uses the i18nExtractor plugin written by me (drew6017) to automatically extract / translating strings into other languages.
+This plugin uses the i18nExtractor gradle plugin written by me (drew6017) for automatically extracting / translating strings into other languages.
 You can specify any language supported by Google Translate in the last line under the internationalize task.